How To Reduce Feedback in Your Conference Room Calls

-One common issue with conference room calls is the potential for echoing and feedback.
+One common issue with conference room calls is the potential for echoing and feedback, especially in smaller rooms.
 Rest assured that the proper setup can minimize background noise so all conference participants can have the best experience.
 Here’s what you need to know about reducing feedback on conference room calls.

 What Causes Microphone Feedback?

 Feedback is an annoying humming or squealing sound that microphones are sometimes prone to.
 The sound can be so distracting that you may be forced to postpone your meeting until you can resolve the issue.

 Feedback occurs when a noise coming from a conference room speaker reaches the microphone at a loud enough volume that the mic picks it up, amplifies it, and plays it through the speaker again.
 This creates a feedback loop that warps the sounds, sometimes resulting in shrill squealing that’s incredibly unpleasant.

 How To Reduce Feedback on Conference Room Calls